 Elm Street’s Nightmare

 Of the three major slasher franchises—Halloween, Friday the 13th, and this—A Nightmare on Elm Street is the most comprehensive and polished of the original entries.
-Wes Craven had a chance to see and be influenced by the gloomy Carpenter and the far more shameless and tawdry Cunningham in many F13 sequels, so this is no doubt a result of being the last to arrive.
+This is undoubtedly a result of Wes Craven being the last to arrive, as he had the opportunity to observe and absorb influences from the gloomy Carpenter and the much more sleazy and tawdry Cunningham in numerous F13 sequels.

-Rather than the self-parodying pastiche, he’d become in sequels like Final Nightmare—but his gleeful approach to murder and later gallow The film’s simple idea of tapping into the horrors of dreaming.
+Rather than the self-parodying pastiche, he’d become in sequels like Final Nightmare—his gleeful approach to murder and later gallows The film’s simple idea of tapping into the horrors of dreaming.
 The skewed reality was like a gift from the gods, given to the artists and set designers with complete freedom to indulge their dreams and create unforgettable set pieces unlike anything else seen in the horror genre up to that moment.
 It’s a nightmare-inducing phantasmagoria of dark humor and nightmares.

 ‘The Social Network’ is a movie on Netflix about a social network (2010)